felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* None
 * *Improvements*
 	* Added a 'seller' property to Schema Product type offers with the site organization markup (Pro version).
-	* Added a 'brand' property to the Schema Product type, which can be defined from a custom field, in the Social Settings metabox, or from a WooCommerce product attribute (Pro version).
+	* Added a 'brand' property to the Schema Product type, which can be defined from a custom field, in the Social / Search Optimization metabox, or from a WooCommerce product attribute (Pro version).
-	* Added 'Event Start' and 'Event End' options in the Social Settings metabox for Schema Event and its sub-types (Pro version).
+	* Added 'Event Start' and 'Event End' options in the Social / Search Optimization metabox for Schema Event and its sub-types (Pro version).
 * *Bugfixes*
 	* None
 * *Developer Notes*